soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 ```

 Yes.
 This function is called `liftA2` and it is from the `Applicative`
-type class. `Applicative` (also known as an applicative functor) has three
+type class. `Applicative` (also known as applicative functor) has three
 primary functions:

 ```hs